 (Marion Post Wolcott, Library of Congress)

-These claims, it seems to me, are unfounded.
+These assertions, it seems to me, are unfounded.
 Perhaps they stem from confusing the birth of Cajun identity with the birth of Cajun pride.
 The Cajun pride movement did in fact begin in the 1960s — but that is not the same as the birth of Cajun ethnic identity.
 Or perhaps these misconceptions arise from conflating the birth of Cajun identity with two other late-twentieth-century events.
 One happened in 1980, when a U.S. federal court declared Cajuns to be a bona fide ethnic group protected by the Civil Rights Act of 1964.
 The second event occurred a few years later, when geneticists discovered a common Cajun genotype — scientific evidence that Cajuns are, by virtue of tell-tale DNA, a distinct ethnic group.(1)